 The United States Mint issued Susan B. Anthony one dollar coins from 1979 through 1981 and then again in 1999.
-Although you do not find them in circulation very often, they are quite common.
+Although you do not find them in circulation very often, they are quite common and inexpensive.
 However, there are a few coins that are worth more than your common Susan B. Anthony one dollar coin.
 Armed with the right information you can discover if you have one of these valuable coins.

 History of the Susan B. Anthony Dollar

 The United States Mint introduced the Susan B.